 Now, pipette about 20 microliters of the skin cell suspension into a 1.5-milliliter tube [1].
 With the help of a hemocytometer, count the cells [2].
-Videographer: Please note that 2.3-2.4.1 are continuous shots

 Shot of 20 µL cell suspension being pipetted into a 1.5 mL tube.